 Practice Page

-Choose one motif: circle, leaf, stripe, tab, or torn rectangle.
-Choose three colors plus one neutral.
+Choose one motif: circle, leaf, stripe, tab, bracket, stitched line, or torn rectangle.
+Choose one dominant color, one support color, one spark color, and one neutral.

-Place one large motif near your main writing area, one medium motif on the opposite page, and three tiny repeats along a diagonal.
+Place one large motif near your main writing area, one medium motif on the opposite page, and one tiny repeat near a date, tab, or outer edge.
 Add two small color echoes.
 Leave one margin mostly quiet.

 At the end, squint at the spread and trace the path your eye follows.
-If the path is hard to name, remove one competing idea.
+If the path is hard to name, remove one competing idea before adding anything new.

 Final Thought